-International Journal of Alzheimer’s Disease publishes original research articles, review articles, and clinical studies in all areas of Alzheimer's disease.
+International Journal of Alzheimer’s Disease publishes original research articles and review articles in all areas of Alzheimer's disease.

 International Journal of Alzheimer’s Disease maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.

 Prognosis of Biomarker of Alzheimer’s Disease in the Function of the Retina and Secondary Molecular Structure Variation of the Retina and Brain